 Students are expected to have one half day a week as protected time for their academic course work.
 The fixed 1⁄2 day is Wednesday mornings (until noon), and this is set for synchronized academic purposes.
-The 4th Wed morning is allocated for the online End Rotation Exam (ERE).
+The 4th Wed morning is allocated for the online End Rotation Exam (ERE) for core rotations.